The Tango Family Tree

 of slow and quick steps has mostly disappeared from tango Argentino today.
 One typical early Argentine timing was slow-slow-quick-quick-slow.

-Tango promenade position (both looking forward, side-by-side, clasping hands in front) was featured in early Buenos Aires tango manuals, and has also disappeared, along with other original elements.
+Tango promenade position (both looking forward, side-by-side, clasping hands in front) was featured in early Buenos Aires tango manuals, and has also mostly disappeared, along with other original elements.
 But

 these all remain today in social ("American") tango.